Licia Rando, M.Ed, MSW, LICSW

 By Licia rando

-Illustrated by Anne Jewette
+Illustrated by Anne Jewett

 A day of winter fun in the snow comes to an end when Sophie’s mother calls her to come inside.
 Sophie wants to find the perfect place that will make her feel toasty warm, but no matter where her mother suggests, the chill of winter creeps back into her bones.
 From the kitchen with a hot cup of cocoa to her cozy bed, Sophie just cannot seem to find the warmest place.
 Packed with similes, this delightful tale concludes with the discovery that true warmth and comfort is found in the abundance of family love.